Principal Investigator

 Research Assistants

-Hua was born and raised in China.
-She came to the United States in 2019.
-After two years of studying at the University of Oregon, she transferred to UNC-Chapel Hill in 2021.
-Hua is now a senior majoring in Psychology with minors in Neuroscience and Data Science.
-Hua is interested in clinical and cognitive fields.
-Currently, she is working on a research study about developmental pathways to substance use and addiction, particularly among children of parents struggling with addiction.
-In the Cognitive Neuroscience of Memory Lab, she mainly helps run experiments and related tasks for memory reactivation and new learning projects.
-Hua enjoys hiking, painting, watching anime, and doing crafts in her spare time.
+Tianyu was born and raised in Jiangsu, China.
+She came to the United States in 2021.
+After spending two years at Brandeis University, She transferred to UNC-Chapel Hill in 2023.
+Currently, Tianyu is a senior majoring in Psychology with a minor in Neuroscience.
+She is interested in cognitive and clinical psychology research.
+In the Cognitive Neuroscience of Memory Lab, she helps run experiments and related tasks for aging and memory.
+Tianyu enjoys cooking, traveling, hanging out with friends, and watching table tennis games.

 Lab Alumni